As a children's book illustrator, Denise has many things to say about the process, her struggles, and children's books on the market today.

 What I Did To Promote Reading

 When my children were younger I read to them.
 We had a special reading time each day and as soon as we finished one book, I would begin another one.
 Even when the four of them were reading for themselves, I still continued the practice, choosing larger and longer books to interest them.
-I mostly read books to them that were a year or several above their reading/grade level to pique their interest in chapter books and later young adult books.
+I mostly read books to them that was a year or several above their reading/grade level to pique their interest in chapter books and later young adult books.
 When my son was in high school, he thought perhaps he was too old to be read to and so he opted out of our reading time.
 However, he kept his door open so he could still hear the book and before the chapter was over he had crept out and joined us in the back of the room.
 I found that there is something magical about the human voice and it draws you in.
 That was my method to get my children to fall in love with books.

 This past year I began a series of fine art photography motifs.
 One series was children as fairies and pixies.
 Another series was of children riding or befriending dinosaurs like in Dinotopia by James Gurney.
 But my favorite of the series in photography has been the one to encourage reading.
 I figure if I’m going to create a fantasy with photography, why not one that encouraged children to read.
 I’m very proud of the ones I’ve done so far and intend to do many more this year.
-In all I’ve created over 60 images in the three series mentioned so far.
+In all, I’ve created over 60 images in the three series mentioned so far.

 My Favorite Image

 The process is really easy.
 I take photographs of children, many of my own grandchildren, and cut them out in Photoshop.
 Then I create a background and add a book I took a photo of in my kitchen.
 I like to use a number of filters to make the photos look old and worn or to add atmosphere.

 I think my favorite is of the boy fishing from the top of a book and he has hooked a flying galleon.
 This is one of the easiest to create but the most fun, by far.
 I added moss for the boy to sit on and waves crashing upon the book below.